-Employees, worldwide: 8,488 Apprentices/dual system students: 431 80 I COMBINED MANAGEMENT REPORT 2019 COMBINED MANAGEMENT REPORT 2019
+Employees, worldwide: 8,488 Apprentices/dual system students: 431

-This report was prepared for the first time in accordance with the Global Reporting Initiative (GRI) standards, using the core option, in order to increase the transparency and comparability of our sustainability reporting for the benefit of our target groups.
+This report was prepared for the first time with reference to the Global Reporting Initiative (GRI) standards, using the core option, in order to increase the transparency and comparability of our sustainability reporting for the benefit of our target groups.
 Within the scope of a materiality analysis as specified by GRI, we have identified the sustainability issues that are important to EDAG.